Looper (film): Plot

-Joe's friend Seth confesses to Joe that he failed in an assignment to kill his future self.
-Old Seth has escaped, after warning Seth that a person in the future called the Rainmaker will overthrow the five major bosses and close all loops.
-Joe reluctantly hides Seth in his apartment's floor safe, but later reveals his location after Abe threatens to confiscate half of Joe's saved silver.
-Abe's elite "Gat Men" capture Seth, cut an address into his arm, and begin severing body parts.
-These effects appear on Old Seth's body; he goes to the address on his arm and is shot dead by Kid Blue, one of the Gat Men.
+Joe's friend Seth comes to see him after Seth fails to kill his future self.
+Old Seth escaped after warning Seth that a person called "The Rainmaker" would overthrow the five major bosses and close all loops.
+Joe reluctantly hides Seth in his apartment's floor safe, but later reveals Seth's location after Abe threatens to confiscate half of Joe's saved silver.
+Abe's elite "Gat Men" capture Seth, carve an address into his arm, and begin severing his body parts surgically.
+These effects appear on Old Seth's body.
+He then goes to the address on his arm and is killed by Kid Blue, one of the Gat Men.

 When Joe's next target arrives, it is his older self, but with his face uncovered and hands unbound.
-Old Joe escapes before Joe can kill him.
-Returning to his apartment and finding it ransacked by the Gat Men, Joe fights with Kid Blue, falls off a fire escape and blacks out.
+Old Joe knocks him out and escapes.
+Returning to his apartment and finding it ransacked by the Gat Men, Joe fights with Kid Blue, falls off a fire escape, and blacks out.

 In another timeline, Joe does kill his older self.
-He moves to Shanghai and becomes a hitman to finance his drug addiction and wild lifestyle.
-Eventually, he marries and breaks the addiction with his wife's help.
-Seven years later, his wife is killed when Joe is taken to close the loop.
+He moves to Shanghai, but burns through his funds in 10 years, due to his drug addiction and wild party life.
+Broke, he becomes a hitman.
+Seventeen years later, he marries and breaks the addiction with his wife's help.
+Three years after that, his wife is killed when Joe is taken to close the loop.
 Overpowering his captors, Old Joe sends himself back to 2044, altering his history by evading Joe and escaping.

-Old Joe experiences vague memories of Joe's actions in the present, and meets his younger self at a diner.
-He wants to alter history again and save his wife by killing the Rainmaker as a child.
-He acquires a map from a local library using numbers written on his hand that are supposed to pertain to the Rainmaker's identity.
+Old Joe experiences vague memories of Joe's actions in the present and meets his younger self at a diner.
+He wants to save his wife by killing The Rainmaker as a child.
+He acquires a map from a local library using numbers written on his hand that supposedly pertain to the Rainmaker's identity.
 Kid Blue and the Gat Men appear, and a gunfight ensues.
-Both Joes escape, with pieces of the map.
+Both Joes escape with pieces of the map.